 I would suggest that we reduce the amount of offically supported repositiories.
 If you take a look at https://repo.parabolagnulinux.org/ you will notice that there are many repositories which aren't suppored by arch.
 For instance gnome-unstable or archhurd or user repos such as ~lukeshu.
 I would suggest that we remove those repositories since they don't seems important and some of them are pretty much outdated many of those packages (especially the ones in the user repos) should be moved to the aur instead.
 It is just horrible that outdated packages are offically included in those repos.

-Updated by lukeshu over 6 years ago
+Updated by lukeshu about 9 years ago

 - Subject changed from Repositories to There are too many repositories

 Arch has 3 repository classifications: Stable, Testing, and Staging.
 Stable and Testing should be self explanatory.
 The Staging repositories are undocumented (hence you not recognizing that [gnome-unstable] was from Arch), but exist for packagers for when a library dependency requires re-building many packages; they publish these to staging so that multiple packagers can help, then move them to Stable all at once.

 In the past, several more were mirrored, so the empty directories stuck around (causing confusion), but we only sync the Stable repositories, and [testing].
 I've cleaned them up now, the directories should no longer be there.

 The user repos are semi-deprecated, as most new "user" packages are going in [pcr], which is community supported.
 They won't be going away though.
 Most of the packages in [~lukeshu] are on my TODO list to move to [pcr], but [~lukeshu] will continue to be used for testing/unstable software written/patched by me that is not part of the Parabola project.

 I'm not so sure what to do with some of the older user repos of developers who are no longer around (such as [~xihh]).
 I do think they should be cleaned up at some point.